 Investment transactions are accounted for on a trade-date basis.
 Realized gains and losses from investment transactions are recorded on an identified-cost basis.
 Interest income and expenses are accrued daily.
 Distributions to common shareholders, if any, are recorded on the ex-dividend date and are declared and paid monthly.
+In addition, distributions of capital gains, if any, are declared and paid at least annually.
 Non-cash dividends included in dividend income, if any, are recorded at fair value.
 Amortization/accretion of premium and discount is included in investment income.
-The detail of the total fund expense waiver and reduction of \$318,257 is disclosed in Note 4 and Note 5.
+The detail of the total fund expense waiver and reduction of \$364,360 is disclosed in Note 5 and Note 6.